MA Music Therapy

-|Therapy||£20 - £50||
+|Personal Therapy *||£20 - £50||

-This fee includes £44 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.
+This fee includes £40 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.

-|DBS Updating Service||£13||
+|DBS Updating Service *||£13||

-Whilst optional it is strongly recommended signing up for this service especially if you are likely to have placements each year and wish to persue a career post University where a DBS check is a requirement.
-Please note the service has to be joined within 19 days of receipt of your enhanced DBS certificate.
+Whilst optional at present, we strongly recommend you sign up for this service, especially if you are likely to have placements each year and wish to pursue a career post University where a DBS check is a requirement.
+Please note you must register with the update service within 30 days of your enhanced DBS certificate being issued.

-|Other: Professional Indemnity Insurance||£45 - £75||
+|Professional Indemnity Insurance *||£45 - £75||

-Years 2 & 3
+Years 1, 2 & 3

-|Other: Placement Travel||
+|Other: Placement Travel *||

-Year 2 & 3 .
+Years 1,2 and 3 .
 Cost dependent on placement